gregorywilsonjr/aws-pci-continuous-compliance-lab/README.md

 ---

-**Author’s note**: This lab is designed to “cement a hiring decision” by proving you can *operationalize* PCI requirements with a TDevOps toolkit — a small set of tools, high leverage, lots of automation.
+**Author’s note**: This lab is designed to “cement a hiring decision” by proving you can *operationalize* PCI requirements with a DevOps toolkit — a small set of tools, high leverage, lots of automation.